hungcq/knowledge-repo/IT/designing-data-intensive-applications/5-replication.md

 - Implementations:
   - Read from leaders when reading sth user might have modified (e.g., read user profile from leader)
   - Track last update time: read from leader 1 min after the update
-  - Client track time of last write (send to server?) -> read from updated replica or wait till it has caught-up
+  - Client track timestamp/version of last write -> read from updated replica or wait till it has caught-up
 - Cross-device consistency issues: need centralized last-write tracking
 #### Monotonic reads
-- Problem: user see time go backward when read from dif replicas: read updated replica then read not updated replica
+- Problem: user see time go backward when reading from dif replicas: read updated replica then read not updated replica
 - Implementation: 1 user always read from the same replica
 #### Consistent prefix reads
 - Problem: violation of causality
 - Involve sharding: some partitions are replicated slower than other: user see some parts of data in older & some parts in newer state
 - <img src="./resources/5.5.png" width="500">
 - Implementation: causally related writes are written to the same partition

 ### 5.3.
-Multi leader replication
+Multi-leader replication
-- More than 1 nodes accept writes
+- More than 1 node accept writes
 - -> No single point of failure
 - Use cases:
   - Multi data center operation: 1 leader in each center